So you found a stray cat...

 After the Spay/Neuter

-1. Foster the cat yourself and work with a rescue to network him/her and to screen potential adopters.
+The best option for the cat is to foster the cat yourself and work with a rescue to network him/her and to screen potential adopters.
 (Please do not expect rescues to take in your stray cat as most rescues are spending all their resources pulling cats in abuse and euthanasia situations.)

 ** Do not take a stray cat to the OSPCA in Newmarket as it is a high kill shelter.
 Please find another shelter. **